vk0099/twitter-clone-BE/README.md

 please have patience and go throught the code becuse of time being I did not add comments to each and every line

+from the requirements I have missed couple of things

+those are

+1. threading
+2. unit test cases

+please kindly ignore them and check the code